 The Vigo County Soil and Water Conservation District sponsors a program lasting three days each year (Sept.
-14 – 16, in 2010) that covers various aspects of different conservation- environmental projects.
+9 -11, 2014) that covers various aspects of different conservation- environmental projects.
 In 2010 there were 18 schools, with approximately 1225 eleven-year-old students.

 Our organization wished to contribute by assisting the individual classroom instructors in their science programs.
 We offered a program that we hoped would further stimulate an interest in the horticultural/life sciences.

 Due to the class size variations per session, we utilized a primary instructor with assistants per each session.
 This allowed us to present the material, have a question and answer period, plus a hands-on opportunity with the individual students.
-To obtain and hold the students immediate interest, we utilized various images of colorful butterflies, moths and their odd or bizarre large caterpillars (listed below).
-These images were found on different web sites, and we obtaining permission to use copyrighted material when necessary.
-The text and images were printed and hand glued to individual pages to create a seven-page flip chart.
+To obtain and hold the students immediate interest, a Beanie Baby bee and large sunflower seed head were used to demonstrate pollination using flour as pollen.
+Examples of other types of pollination such as wind, butterflies, hummingbirds and other insects were discussed and illustrated.

 Five gallon buckets were utilized to conceal different vegetable types and students were asked to identify the vegetable and tell how it might get pollinated.